 - Reckless driving – Too many people operate vehicles as though they are the only ones on the road.
 Speeding, swerving, and disregarding road rules can result in painful and costly T-bone car accidents.

 - Poorly timed left turns – Drivers waiting to turn left at an intersection must make sure that there are no oncoming vehicles that have the right-of-way.
 Some people misjudge the speed of approaching vehicles and turn in front of them, leading to a side-impact accident.
-A driver turning left may think he or she has enough clearance to make a turn when in fact the other vehicle is closing the distance more quickly than recognized.
+A driver turning left may think he or she has enough clearance to make a turn when in fact, the other vehicle is closing the distance more quickly than recognized.

 - Driving while intoxicated – Alcohol and drugs impair a driver’s judgment and recognition of traffic hazards and slow the driver’s reflexes.
-Even with long-standing laws in Texas that impose serious punishments for those who are convicted of driving while intoxicated, some people still get behind the wheel after drinking.
+Even with long-standing laws in Texas that impose serious punishments for those convicted of driving while intoxicated, some people still get behind the wheel after drinking.
 A drunk driver may barrel through a red light and cause a T-bone accident.

-Common Injuries Caused by T-Bone Accidents
+Common Injuries Caused by Corpus Christi T-Bone Accidents

 Modern cars provide better protection for drivers and passengers.
 The front and back of automobiles are designed to crumple and absorb much of the impact of a collision.
 Unfortunately, the sides of vehicles lack the mass to absorb the impact of a collision.
 The lack of protection on the sides of cars makes serious injuries more common in T-bone car accidents.